Souravgoswami/hex-float-colour-converter/README.md

 + Clear will clear the current colour (equivalent to pressing T).
 + Random! will give you another random colour (equivalent to pressing R).
 + Save will save your current colour to a file (equivalent to pressing S).
-+ Exit will simply exit the app (Equivalent to pressing Escape / P / Q).
++ Exit will simply exit the app (equivalent to pressing Escape / P / Q).

 ## Screenshots 📸
 ![Screenshot 1](https://github.com/Souravgoswami/hex-float-colour-converter/blob/master/Screenshots/aa.png)